Lespleiades/ST32X-32-bits-fantasy-console/README.md

 - A **custom assembler** that turns `.asm` source files into runnable binaries
 - **SDL2** for window rendering, audio output, and gamepad support

-Whether you want to learn how CPUs and GPUs work at a low level, build retro-style games, or just explore a hand-crafted virtual machine — ST32X is for you.

 ---

 ## Feature Highlights